kalgynirae/lumeh.org/pages/wiki/git-building-blocks.md

 Some people learn best by understanding concepts from the ground up, while others prefer to learn in more of a top-down way.
-For Git, I think it makes sense to learn from the ground up even if that isn't the way you normally learn best.
-That's because Git actually has a *very small* number of core concepts, so it's fairly easy to learn them, and once you do, you'll be able to work out the solutions to almost any problems you encounter in Git.
+For Git, I think it makes sense to learn from the ground up even if that isn’t the way you normally learn best.
+That’s because Git actually has a *very small* number of core concepts, so it’s fairly easy to learn them, and once you do, you’ll be able to work out the solutions to almost any problems you encounter in Git.

 ## Commits are snapshots